iced-rs/book/src/container.md

 ```

 ## Padding
-You can leverage the `padding` method of a `Container` to apply some padding its bounds.
+You can leverage the `padding` method of a `Container` to apply some padding inside its bounds.

 Each side can be configured independently.
 The `padding` module has a bunch of convenient helpers that make this easy.